4renginy/Module4-School_District_Analysis/README.md

 ![](https://github.com/4renginy/School_District_Analysis/blob/main/Resources/Challange_Dist_Summary.PNG)

-Looking at those pictures Overall passing percentage went down from 65.2 % to 64.9% which is .3 % downgrade.<br>
+Looking at these pictures, reading, math, and overall passing results went down for the district.
+Overall passing percentage went down from 65.2 % to 64.9% which is .3 % downgrade.<br>

 Next we rerun all the analysis for the district and each school as requested.
-Following pictures show that Thomas High School's rating for math, reading and overall passing percentages have dropped.<br>
+Following pictures show that Thomas High School's rating for math, reading and overall passing percentages have dropped,there are no changes to other schools.<br>
 *Following figure shows the Average Math, Average REading, Avearge overall Passing, Spending per student and school sizes;<br>
 <br>
 Before Thomas High School Recalculations<br>